-This unit is to be permanently connected to the AC circuit.
 Ensure that the AC input supply is de-energized.
 Connect the AC line conductors to the AC input breaker in the system.
-See table below for accepted wire sizes and torque specifications.
-See system label on inside front door for model number, rated AC input voltage and rated AC input current.
-Connect ground wire to the ground bar provided near the breaker; ground bar accepts 14 - 4AWG (2.1 - 21.2mm2) wire.
-Route AC wiring at least 1⁄4 in (6.35mm) away from DC wiring and alarm wiring.
+AC breaker accepts 14-1/0AWG wire.
+Tighten connections to torque specified on the breaker.
+Connect ground wire to the ground bar provided near the breaker; ground bar accepts 14-4AWG wire.
+Route AC wiring at least 1⁄4 inch (6 mm) away from DC wiring and alarm wiring.
 See separately provided system diagrams for more details and breaker handle for input breaker current rating.
+See product label on inside front door for input current rating.
 Note that the input current conductors and feeder protection must be sized according to the input current shown on the product label.